jpsdr/HDRTools/HDRTools - ReadMe.txt

 Note about linear values :
 ==========================

-For ConvertYUVtoxxx functions, the output is :
+For ConvertYUVtoxxx functions, the output is:

 For HDR data (Color=0), HDRMode=(0 or 1),
 the output (R,G,B stage) is normalized for 1.0=10000 cd/m� (or 255 or 65535).